nPr0nn/Digital-Display-Architecture-16x16-Pixels/README.md

-Made with the software Digital (https://github.com/hneemann/Digital).
-My university assignment where we were suppose to do a project using finite state machines.
-Due to my interest in computer how computer display data i decided to propose an architeture for a digital 16x16 pixels display.
+Welcome to Pixel16x16, a project developed for my university assignment using the powerful Digital software (https://github.com/hneemann/Digital).
+As part of the assignment, I explored the fascinating world of finite state machines.
+Given my passion for understanding how computers display data, I proposed an architecture for a digital 16x16 pixels display.
+Join me on this exciting journey into the realm of digital design and pixel manipulation!